 Bronx Borough President & Allies LGBTQ Pride Awards Ceremony: Hosted by LGBTQ groups Boogie Down Pride and Brainpower and other community organizations, the Bronx will celebrate pride with an award ceremony honoring those who have made contributions to the borough's LGBTQ community.
 The event will be held on June 3 at 6:00 p.m at Billy's Sports Bar, featuring refreshments and entertainment.
 Please visit nycgo.com for more information.

 June 7, 2015

 Queens Pride Parade and Festival: In its 23rd year, the Queens Pride Parade and Festival will be held on June 7 at 12:00 p.m.
 The Parade will run on 37th Avenue, from 89th Street to 75th Street.
 The festival will follow the Parade from 1:30 p.m. to 6 p.m. at 75th Street and 37th Road.
 This year's festival stage will be loaded with great talent reflecting the diversity of the community including singers, comedians, drag acts, dance groups and much more.
 Go to queenspride.org for more information.

 June 13, 2015

-Brooklyn Pride Parade and Festival: After the Brooklyn Pride LGBT 5K Run, an all-day festival will be held Saturday, June 13 from 11 a.m. to 5 p.m.
+Brooklyn Pride Parade and Festival: After the Brooklyn Pride LGBTQ 5K Run, an all-day festival will be held Saturday, June 13 from 11 a.m. to 5 p.m.
 A dedicated Kids Space with clown painting and bounce houses, as well as stage entertainment and a Twilight Parade at 7:30 p.m., are just some of the many events held on the six blocks that line 5th Avenue between 3rd Street and 9th Street.
 Please visit brooklynpride.org for more information.